asavagar/uk-covid19-firm-creation/content/reports/specialised/productivity/index.md

 ## Growth of firm creation and productivity

-Taking a growth perspective in firm creation, we plot the ratio of registrations (registrations relative to the same week in 2019) against the productivity in the last quarter of 2020.
+Taking a growth perspective in firm creation, we plot the ratio of registrations (registrations relative to the same week in 2019) in a sector against the productivity in the last quarter of 2020 in the same sector.
 We keep excluding the same outliers as in the previous paragraph.
 In this exercise we note a positive, but not strong, relationship between the growth in registrations and productivity[^2].
 Therefore, even though the majority of new registrations occurs in low-productivity sectors (figure 1), their growth takes place in high-productivity sectors (figure 2).

 [^2]: For robustness, we have plotted the ratio of registrations against the ratio of productivity (productivity in the current quarter relative to the equivalent quarter in 2019).
 The correlation remains positive.